 - Gina Hunt

-A strong fascination with screens as mediators of light has driven my most recent body of work.
-I am researching screens of different scales, from the barely perceptible grid of the digital screen, to the small, tessellated grid of the warp and weft of textiles, to the architectural patterns of window screens, which our bodies inhabit and physically encounter.
+A fascination with screens as mediators of light is driving my recent work.
+I research screens of different scales, from the barely perceptible grid of the digital screen, to the small, tessellated grid of the warp and weft of textiles, to the architectural patterns of window screens, which our bodies inhabit and physically encounter.
 Each of these screens has the ability to create temporary interference patterns that activate our perception of space, light, and color.
-These patterns emerge from illumination and the filtering of light through each medium.
-The temporality of these patterns, paired with the emergence of color through light, are the most fascinating characteristics I have invested my research in.
-This is propelled by a strong curiosity about the relationship between these physical spaces of light mediation (architecture and fabric) and the digital screens we consistently use to view visual information.
+I have a strong curiosity about the relationships between these physical spaces of light mediation (architecture and fabric) and the digital screens we consistently use to view visual information.

 Gina Hunt creates abstract paintings, sculptures, and site-specific installations as interdisciplinary platforms to research the complexities of vision and the subjectivity of visual experience.
 A strong fascination with screens as mediators of light has been the focus of her recent work.

 Hunt was the 2015-2016 Fellow at Virginia Commonwealth University in Qatar, where she was a practicing artist and faculty member within the Painting and Printmaking Department and exhibited a solo exhibition of new paintings and sculpture.
 In 2016, Gina was awarded residencies at Hinge Arts (Fergus Falls, Minnesota) and the Badlands National Park (South Dakota).
 At both residencies, Hunt focused on creating temporary, site-specific sculptural installations integrated within landscape and architecture.